IanJPeek/NC-News_Bend_Block_review/README.md

 This project comprises the backend for a news api which serves up articles, comments, topics and users.

+The corresponding Front end for this repo is hosted at:  https://nc-news-ianpeek.herokuapp.com

+and the accompanying code for the Front end repo, here: https://github.com/IanJPeek/NCNewsflash2

 ### Prerequisites
 To run this project, the following must be installed globally: